This is the story of the Good Samaritan.

 We live neither in biblical times nor on the road from Jerusalem to Jericho.
 We live in the middle of London.
 It isn’t merely wise to be careful, it is essential.

-While I was taking the daily walk permitted in lockdown the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
+While I was taking a walk the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
 He didn’t ask for money, but I felt guilty passing by under my umbrella.
 It was raining again next day and the same young guy was standing in the same place staring out at the rain.
 We chatted for a couple of minutes and I gave him £10.

 He was about seventeen and seemed pleasant enough, softy spoken, gentle.
-I could have taken him home; we have a spare bedroom already made up and no likelihood of guests for the foreseeable future.
+I could have taken him home; we have a spare bedroom.
 We could have washed and dried his clothes in the machine and sat down together for some dinner.

 Why was I unable to do what the Good Samaritan had done?

 According to Shelter, there are 280,000 homeless people in Britain.
-Thousands are sofa surfing and in temporary B&Bs, families of four or five or six sharing one room where children in lockdown must do their home studies and zero-hours contract workers live with the daily fear of bringing home the virus.
-Thousands more are sleeping rough in freezing temperatures like the boy I chatted with in the rain.
+Thousands are sofa surfing and in temporary B&Bs.
+Families of four or five or six are often obliged to share one room.
+Minimum wage and zero-hours contract workers live in constant fear of losing their homes.
+Thousands sleep rough like the boy I saw that day in the rain.
+I feel guilty but the problem is not my lack of compassion, the lack of Good Samaritans in our community.